bharadwaj995/ITCS-6162_KDD-Final-Project/README.md

 Classification Metrics include the following scores

-1.Classification Accuracy
+1. Classification Accuracy

-2.Confusion Matrix
+2. Confusion Matrix

-3.F1 score on test
+3. F1 score on test

-4.Precision
+4. Precision

-5.Specificity
+5. Specificity

-6.Recall
+6. Recall

-1.Classification Accuracy:
+1. Classification Accuracy:
-Accuracy is a common evaluation metric for classification problems.
+- Accuracy is a common evaluation metric for classification problems.
 It’s the number of correct predictions made as a ratio of all predictions made.
 We use sklearn module to compute the accuracy of a classification task

-2.Confusion Matrix
+2. Confusion Matrix
-A confusion matrix provides a more detailed breakdown of correct and incorrect classifications for each class.The diagonal elements represent the number of points for which the predicted label is equal to the true label, while anything off the diagonal was mislabeled by the classifier.
+- A confusion matrix provides a more detailed breakdown of correct and incorrect classifications for each class.The diagonal elements represent the number of points for which the predicted label is equal to the true label, while anything off the diagonal was mislabeled by the classifier.
 Therefore, the higher the diagonal values of the confusion matrix the better, indicating many correct predictions.

-3.Area under Curve (AUC)
+3. Area under Curve (AUC)
-Area under ROC Curve is a performance metric for measuring the ability of a binary classifier to discriminate between positive and negative classes.
+- Area under ROC Curve is a performance metric for measuring the ability of a binary classifier to discriminate between positive and negative classes.

 4.F-Measure
-F-measure (also F-score) is a measure of a test’s accuracy that considers both the precision and the recall of the test to compute the score.
+- F-measure (also F-score) is a measure of a test’s accuracy that considers both the precision and the recall of the test to compute the score.
 Precision is the number of correct positive results divided by the total predicted positive observations.

-5.Recall,
+5. Recall,
-Itis the number of correct positive results divided by the number of all relevant samples (total actual positives).
+- Itis the number of correct positive results divided by the number of all relevant samples (total actual positives).

 <b>Evaulation scores & Performance metrics obtained in our model:</b>

-Accuracy on test: 0.8019891500904159
+- Accuracy on test: 0.8019891500904159

-F1 score on test: 0.49
+- F1 score on test: 0.49

-Precision : 0.7720364741641338
+- Precision : 0.7720364741641338

-Specificity : 0.9697824335213537
+- Specificity : 0.9697824335213537

-Recall : 0.580
+- Recall : 0.580

 ## Future Scope
 - Design a machine learning pipeline and feed the ensemble learning

 ## Conclusion
-Finally from the dataset we predict whether a person makes over $50K a year or not.
+- Finally from the dataset we predict whether a person makes over $50K a year or not.
-Find Patters in the dataset
+- Find Patterns in the dataset
-K-Fold cross validation
+- Performed K-Fold cross validation, Ensembled Learning Techniques and implemented Feed Forwared Neural Network